Free Physical Therapy Exam Questions Archive

 The correct answer is:

-1. The Bruce Protocol for an exercise stress test involves using a 12-lead ECG monitor to evaluate the amount of stress placed on the heart.
-You would stop the test if there was S-T elevation or depression, or the signs of a number of other ECG signs (see http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1123032/) P wave increases and S-T upsloping are normal responses to a stress test.
+- The Bruce Protocol for an exercise stress test involves using a 12-lead ECG monitor to evaluate the amount of stress placed on the heart.
+The test would stop if there was S-T elevation or depression.
+P wave increases and S-T upsloping are normal responses to a stress test.

 29.

 A patient is receiving cardiac rehab and has a heart rate of 110 during moderate intensity exercise.
-The patient reports a 16 on the Borg RPE scale.
+The patient reports a 16 on the Borg rate of perceived exertion scale.
 Which class of heart medications is MOST likely present?

 The correct answer is:

-1. This is the correct answer.
+- This is the correct answer.
 Beta blockers work on the beta-adrenergic receptors to decrease sympathetic responses to stress, primarily the heart rate.
-The Borg Scale should represent Heart Rate divided by 10.
+The Borg Scale should represent heart rate divided by 10.
 Thus there is a disparity in heart rate and exertion, indicating a blunted heart rate.

-4. Angiotensin II Receptor Blockers do not prevent the angiotensin I to angiotensin II conversion; rather, they block the receptors of angiotensin II and have an effect similar to the ACE inhibitors.
+- Angiotensin II receptor blockers do not prevent the angiotensin I to angiotensin II conversion; rather, they block the receptors of angiotensin II and have an effect similar to the ACE inhibitors.

 30.